yeti-switch/doc/docs/yeti-ui.rst

 Name
     Database name.
 Unique field.
 Driver
     Driver which will be used.
-Available options:
+Available options

-        UDP SIP 301/302 redirect
+        - UDP SIP 301/302 redirect
-        thinQ RESR LRN driver
+        - thinQ RESR LRN driver
-        In-memory hash
+        - In-memory hash
 Host
     Database host (will be ignored by In-memory hash driver) Port